superbolt-x/Talk-to-Metabase-SB/README.md

    - `talk-to-metabase-windows.exe` - Windows (x86_64)

 2. **Allow the executable to run** (macOS only):
-   On macOS, you'll need to bypass the security warning the first time:
+   On macOS, you'll need to bypass the security warning the first time[^1]:
    - Right-click the executable and select "Open"
    - Click "Open" when prompted about unidentified developer
    - The executable will be trusted for future runs
+[^1]: no Apple I won't pay a $99 developer license

 3. **Configure Claude Desktop** (see Configuration section below)